In ‘Magical’ ruling, Indian High Court rejects claim to laudatory sub-brand03 August 2020

 What happens when two tech giants clash in the IP field?
 Allegations of copying look-and-feel abound, but the heart of this dispute concerns an application for registration of the MI PAD trade mark.

-Delhi High Court Says Sale of Foreign-owned Marks Not Taxable
+Delhi High Court Says Sale of Foreign-owned Marks Not Taxable19 October 2016

 The Delhi High Court has ruled that the situs of IP for income tax purposes will be the location of the owner of the IP, regardless of where the IP is used or develops value.
 Radhika Parikh and Shipra Padhi explain.

-Landmark Case for Counterfeit Goods Infringement in China
+Landmark Case for Counterfeit Goods Infringement in China13 April 2016

 In a recent landmark decision, the newly-established Beijing Intellectual Property Court awarded record statutory damages in favour of a luxury outwear maker against a domestic apparel company.
 Edward Chatterton explains.